The Ultimate Exterior Caulk Breakdown

-Butyl rubber caulks are a popular pick due to its flexibility.
-Because of this, they are great at sealing exterior joints which experience a lot of movement.
+Butyl rubber caulks are a popular pick due to their flexibility.
+Because of this, they are great at sealing exterior joints that experience a lot of movement.
 Butyl rubber is very effective at sealing water in and out.

 Butyl rubber can also be applied to masonry as well as metal and gutters.
 It is one of the most powerful waterproofing caulks.
 It can also be used on chimneys.

 Butyl rubber is known to shrink more than other sealants so it is recommended to use two applications.
-You also shouldn’t apply it to voids which are larger than 0.25 in.
+You also shouldn’t apply it to voids that are larger than 0.25 in.